 Count on us to assist in the implementation of LGPD / GDPR in your company.

-2 step: The VPN gateway must validate credentials and grant access to a segregated network: from this point, the user can open a remote terminal service, which will allow him to access the systems authorized to him in the automation network.
+2 step: Users' credentials must be validated and must grant access to a segregated network: from that point, the user will be able to open a remote terminal service, which will allow him to access the systems authorized to him in the automation network;

 3 step: The terminal environment should be protected against malware, have user-specific access permissions, and constant monitoring (logging and session recording).